-The seven-strong team, who all work at Hft services in Bradford, will be climbing Ben Nevis, Scafell Pike and Mount Snowdon in the space of 36 hours between 4 and 5 August.
+The seven-strong team, who all work at Hft services in Bradford, will be climbing Ben Nevis, Scafell Pike and Mount Snowdon in the space of 36 hours between 4 and 5 August (please note that this event has now been postponed).
 Facing a combined 10,000 foot ascent, 23 miles of walking and nearly 500 miles of driving, the group are raising vital funds that will support people with learning disabilities to live the best life possible.

 Inspiration for the Three Peaks Challenge struck when looking for a team building exercise that would raise money for local people supported by the charity early last year.
 The group of area managers and hub leaders decided to take on a trial run of the challenge, and climbed all three mountains individually over the course of four months last year.
 They planned to reach new heights by tackling the trio in one go in April, but had to postpone due to the coronavirus pandemic.

 Despite the unprecedented circumstances, the team have been keeping their training up during lockdown by taking regular walks and using fitness equipment at home, and have stayed in touch using virtual meetings.
 Their trek will begin with a 4,000 foot climb up to the summit of Ben Nevis in Scotland, the UK’s tallest mountain.
 With little time to rest, the following day will see them face Scafell Pike, which involves steep hikes and breathtaking scenery.
 They will then travel west, where they finish their challenge with a six hour climb up and down Mount Snowdon.
 Over the course of the two days, the group will spend over 20 hours trekking through some of the UK’s most difficult terrain.